surifirstpin/biplus_documentation/docs/README.md

 Automate financial planning and analyze business performance down to operations.

 Gaming
-To make decision that are right for y
+To make decision that are right for your futu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzU3NjMwMDVdfQ==
+eyJoaXN0b3J5IjpbLTE4NjE1NTE2OV19
 -->